 Virtual Library Card

-Every student has a public library card ready and waiting to be used!
+Every student has a free public library card ready and waiting to be used!

 Local school students and the Chesterfield Township Library, as well as the 21-member public libraries of the Suburban Library Cooperative, are partnering together to meet the ConnectED Library Challenge through a Virtual Library Card program.
 This presidential initiative encourages collaborations between elected officials, school leaders, and public libraries to create or strengthen partnerships so that every child enrolled in school has a public library card.
 Our partnership is one of the first of its kind in the nation!